 There are lots of treatments out there for erectile dysfunction, and many work well for guys who have physical reasons, making it hard to get an erection.

 But sometimes, the problem isn't just about getting an erection, which could be due to physical or chemical issues in the body.
 It's also about not feeling the desire or interest in being intimate.
-This lack of interest and desire can be a big reason behind erectile dysfunction for some men, and it's often linked to having low levels of testosterone.
+This lack of interest and passion can be a big reason behind erectile dysfunction for some men, and it's often linked to having low levels of testosterone.

 Even though there are some side effects to watch out for, using testosterone replacement therapy (TRT) the right way can make you healthier and could even help you live longer.